jesperkha/topaz/README.md

 func main() {
   server := topaz.NewServer()

   // Serve a static directory
   server.Static("/", "pages")

-  // On a GET request to for example /users/1234 server.Get("/users/:id", func(req topaz.Request, res topaz.Response) {
+  // Example of a handler to create a new user json object with a given id server.Get("/create/:id", func(req topaz.Request, res topaz.Response) {
     // Gets the id value from the URL userId := req.Param("id")
     newUser := user{id: userId}